 Taking portraits of children is always an adventure.
-You never know if you’re going to get the cheesy-camera-grin or trigger a stranger danger reaction!
+When I'm doing a portrait session, I never know if I'm going to get the cheesy camera grin or trigger a "stranger danger" reaction!

-This little girl is almost four, and when I started shooting she had a lot of cheesy-grins and silly faces going on.
-The first shots were stiff and posed so I definitely wanted to tone it done and find some more natural smiles for her mom.
+This little girl is almost four, and when I started shooting she had a lot of cheesy grins and silly faces going on.
+The first shots were stiff and posed, so I definitely wanted to tone it down and find some more natural smiles for her mom.